named-data/ndn-opt/publisher/README.md

 1. [NDN-CPP library](https://github.com/named-data/ndn-cpp)

+Please build NDN-CPP with Boost functions and shared pointers; currently testing with std shared pointers and functions.

 ### How to use
 1. Clone repository
 2. Build the package and make sure it is visible to ROS: